MartinWheelerDotNet/EndpointForge/EndpointForge.WebApi/README.md

 - .NET 9.0.0 or above.
 - Development certificates present on the local machine for HTTPS connections.

-To install .NET 9 please see the [Install .NET Documentation](https://learn.microsoft.com/en-us/dotnet/core/install/) from Microsoft.
+To install .NET 9 please see the [.NET Install Documentation](https://learn.microsoft.com/en-us/dotnet/core/install/) from Microsoft.

 To use HTTPS connections when running locally you will need to have local trusted development certificates present.
 These can be created and trusted by running the following command: